Emerson-L/boliou_desks/README.md

 ## Disclaimer
 I take no responsibility for anything written or drawn on any of these desks.
 I have yet to find anything that I'd call overt hate speech on them, but also wouldn't say that everything on them is graceful.
 Similarly, I don't claim to have made any of the art.
 I'm only collaging what other students have put there themselves.

+### To Do
+ - Retake blurry photos of desks 17, 46, 68, 72, 102, 121
+ - Better UI: buffer space in case quadrangle is too big, warning messages